benboben03/Tetris-AI/README.md

 # CS 175 Tetris AI

-Tetris Gym environment imported from https://pypi.org/project/gym-tetris/3.0.4/ in which all files was placed in gym_tetris directory.
+Tetris Gym environment imported from https://max-we.github.io/Tetris-Gymnasium/ in which all files was placed in tetris_gymnasium directory.